ff6347/sublime-open-url/README.md

 sublime-open-url
 ================

-a sublime text 2 plugin to open a selected url in the standard browser
+a sublime text 2 plugin to open all urls in the selection with the standard browser

 ##Install